ameseee/kwk-curriculum-site/web-app/lessons/dom-manipulation/index.md

 ### Load jQuery into a Project in Atom

-On the line above your script tag for your JavaScript file, add this:
+In your HTML file, on the line above your script tag for your JavaScript file, add this:

 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.3/jquery.min.js"></script>